Alukkk/Aluk-s-dotfiles/README.md

 dependencies: MangoWM, ghostty, fuzzel, fastfetch, layan-border-cursors, catppuccin-gtk-theme-mocha, vesktop, vibepanel-bin and cava. be sure that you have all installed and enjoy my rice!!!
-(rename the "icons" to ".icons" plus it should be in the home directory, not in .config)
+(rename the "icons" to ".icons" plus it should be in the home directory, not in .config) (PD: if you wont be using noctalia shell then, delete the noctalia.conf file from the mango directory.)